Wgmlgz/zhaba-script/docs/struct.md

 # Custom data types (structs)

-Zhaba-script custom data types are simular to rust structs.
+Zhaba-script custom data types are similar to rust structs.
 To define a struct, enter the keyword `type` and name the entire struct.
-Then, inside next block, define the type and names of the pieces of data, which are called members.
+Then, inside the next block, define the type and names of the pieces of data, which are called members.
 The formal syntax is shown below.

 ```rust
 type <name>